Cabinet approves PM-PRANAM to incentivise states to promote alternative fertilisers

-The Cabinet on Wednesday approved a new scheme PM-PRANAM to incentivise states to promote alternative fertilisers and reduce the use of chemical fertilisers.
+The Cabinet Committee on Economic Affairs (CCEA) on Wednesday approved a number of fertiliser schemes, including the PM-PRANAM scheme and the Urea Gold scheme, to boost the welfare of farmers and rejuvenate soil productivity.

+It also decided to continue the current urea subsidy scheme for three years ending March 2025, with an outlay of Rs 3.68 lakh crore.

-The scheme PM-PRANAM (PM Programme for Restoration, Awareness, Generation, Nourishment and Amelioration of Mother Earth) was announced by Finance Minister Nirmala Sitharaman on February 1 as part of the Budget for 2023-24.
+Announcing the CCEA decision, Union Chemicals and Fertilisers Minister Mansukh Mandaviya said the CCEA had approved the scheme named PM-PRANAM (PM Programme for Restoration, Awareness, Generation, Nourishment and Amelioration of Mother Earth).

-"Under the scheme, the Centre will incentivise states, which will promote alternative fertilisers and reduce chemical fertilisers," Fertiliser Minister Mansukh Mandaviya told reporters after the cabinet meeting.
+Under the scheme, Mandaviya said the states, which will adopt alternative fertilisers will be incentivised with the subsidy that is saved by cutting down on the use of chemical fertilisers.

-Citing example, suppose a state is using 10 lakh tonne of conventional fertiliser, and if it reduces its consumption by 3 lakh tonne, then the subsidy saving would be Rs 3,000 crore.
-Out of that subsidy savings, the Centre will give 50 per cent of it -- Rs 1,500 crore to the state for promoting the use of alternative fertiliser and other development works, he added.
+Finance Minister Nirmala Sitharaman had announced the scheme during her Budget speech in February.

 Deccan Herald News now on Telegram - Click here to subscribe